-Study Criminology at University of Roehampton to explore fascinating questions such as: What is justice?
+Study Criminology at University of Roehampton to explore fascinating questions such as: what is justice?
 Who defines criminal behaviour?
-And, how can we reduce harm in society?
+How can we reduce harm in society?

 The BSc Criminology extended degree programme includes a foundation year, which will provide you with a sound introduction to key elements needed for studying Criminology at degree level.
 Our extended degree programme will provide you with a thorough and supportive academic preparation for study.
 The foundation year is carefully designed to build confidence in your abilities, develop essential academic and study skills, and provide you with the subject specific knowledge essential for success.

 Criminology draws from a range of other disciplines including sociology, psychology and law.
-On this course you will study contemporary problems relating to the crime prevention, criminalization and social control.
+On this course you will study contemporary problems relating to the crime prevention, criminalisation and social control.

 Criminologists study crime, the criminal justice system and society’s response to the impact of criminal behaviour.
 You will develop a critical understanding of the operation of the criminal justice system and the relationship between punishments and crime prevention.
 Criminologists also analyse challenging problems relating to harmful behaviours in society and assess a range of solutions.

-You will be taught by world-class tutors who have substantial experience working with offenders and prisoners and cases involving domestic violence, child abuse and youth crime.
-Areas of study include punishment and prisons, gang culture, the criminal justice system and legislations, serial killers and human trafficking.
+You will be taught by world-class tutors who have substantial experience working with offenders, prisoners, cases of domestic violence, child abuse and youth crime.
+Areas of study include punishment and prisons, gang culture, the criminal justice system and legislation, serial killers and human trafficking.

 We offer stimulating modules that will build your knowledge over three years of study.
-Recent examples have included ‘Becoming a Criminologist’ which will introduce you to the different ways to think about and analyse crime, ‘Youth Crime and Justice’ which will provide an insight into the regulation, control and punishment of young people in society, and ‘Contemporary Issues in Criminology’ which will examine issues in criminology and social control and touches on issues such as mass incarceration, war crimes, terrorism and anti-terrorism.
+Recent examples have included ‘Becoming a Criminologist’ which will introduce you to the different ways to think about and analyse crime, ‘Youth Crime and Justice’, which will provide an insight into the regulation, control and punishment of young people in society, and ‘Contemporary Issues in Criminology’, which will examine issues in criminology and social control and touches on issues such as mass incarceration, war crimes, and terrorism and anti-terrorism.

 The skills you will develop on this course will equip you for a successful career in a wide range of occupations.